-With respect to a Commodity Futures Contract on any trading day: Contract Price:
+Contract Price: With respect to a Commodity Futures Contract on any trading day:

-(a) if the Commodity Futures Contract is "Brent Crude Futures," the official settlement price on ICE Futures Europe of the first nearby month futures contract for Brent crude oil, stated in U.S. dollars, as made public by ICE Futures Europe (Bloomberg Ticker: "CO1" <Comdty>), provided that if such date falls on the last trading day of such futures contract (all pursuant to the rules of ICE Futures Europe), then the second nearby month futures contract (Bloomberg Ticker: "CO2" <Comdty>) on such trading day, or
+(a) if the Commodity Futures Contract is a Brent Crude Futures Contract, the official settlement price per barrel on ICE Futures Europe of the first nearby month futures contract for Brent crude oil, stated in U.S. dollars, as made public by ICE Futures Europe (Bloomberg Ticker: "CO1" <Comdty>), provided that if such date falls on the last trading day of such futures contract (all pursuant to the rules of ICE Futures Europe), then the second nearby month futures contract (Bloomberg Ticker: "CO2" <Comdty>) on such trading day, or

-(b) if the Commodity Futures Contract is "Corn Futures," the official settlement price per bushel on the Chicago Board of Trade (the "CBOT") of the first nearby month futures contract for #2 Yellow Corn, stated in U.S. cents, as made public by the CBOT (Bloomberg Ticker: "C 1" <Comdty>), provided that if such date falls within the notice period for delivery of corn under such futures contract or on the last trading day of such futures contract (all pursuant to the rules of the CBOT), then the second nearby month futures contract
+(b) if the Commodity Futures Contract is a Corn Futures Contract, the official settlement price per bushel on the Chicago Board of Trade (the "CBOT") of the first nearby month futures contract for #2 Yellow Corn, stated in U.S. cents, as made public by the CBOT (Bloomberg Ticker: "C 1" <Comdty>), provided that if such date falls within the notice period for delivery of corn under such futures contract or on the last trading day of such futures contract (all pursuant to the rules of the CBOT), then the second nearby month futures contract